sjdyke-reth-institute/cdcm_execution/README.md

-# Control-oriented Dynamic Computational and Modeling Platform (CDCM)
+# Execution code of the Control-oriented Dynamic Computational and Modeling Platform (CDCM)

-TODO: Write me.

-We need to start writing this.
+This repository contains the execution code the CDCM Language.